springernature/cf-sonarqube-buildpack/README.md

 # Cloud Foundry SonarQube Buildpack

+## Description
 The `sonarqube-buildpack` is a [Cloud Foundry](https://www.cloudfoundry.org/) buildpack for running [SonarQube](https://www.sonarqube.org/).
-It installs java and sonarqube and uses the provided sonar.properties file for configuration.
+It installs java 8 and sonarqube and uses the provided `sonar.properties` file for configuration.

+## Supported platforms
+This buildpack is tested with Cloud Foundry 6.36.1.

-## Usage
+## How to use
 To use this buildpack, specify the URI of this repository when pushing a sonar.properties file to Cloud Foundry.

 ```bash